-Continuing on with The Art of Homemaking series.
-In Coming into Your Own as a homemaker, I share my personal story for a bit of homemaking inspiration.
+Continuing with The Art of Homemaking series.
+In Coming into Your Own as a Homemaker, I share my personal story for a bit of homemaking inspiration.

 Friends would often remind me that babies meant my body would be ruined.
 And homemaking was something our grandmothers did.
 I would thank them for their advice and continue bringing home the cut flowers for our table.

 Yet, I didn’t care.
 I loved creating a home.
 I stood in the kitchen with recipes cut out from magazines, overwhelmed and intimidated by them.
 But slowly learning on my own.

 It wasn’t until a friend stopped by one evening.
 She didn’t know any better, but her face was full of judgment and confusion as to why I was here cooking dinner and not wanting to go out on a Friday night.

 And yes at 20 years old, this is where I wanted to be.
 Her judgment that night made me feel small.
 It was the first time anyone had looked at what I was doing and shown disgust.